MicrosoftDocs/minecraft-creator/creator/Documents/ExperimentalFeaturesToggle.md

 # Experimental Features in Minecraft: Bedrock Edition

-With each retail versions of Minecraft: Bedrock Edition, there are a few features that are currently in an experimental state.
+With each retail version of Minecraft: Bedrock Edition, there are a few features that are currently in an experimental state.
 Experimental Features can be toggled on for creators who are interested in testing the latest features offered in both the beta and retail versions of Minecraft.

-## Experimental Features available in Minecraft Bedrock Edition
+## Experimental Features available in Minecraft: Bedrock Edition

-There are two sets of experimental features available to use depending on if you are using a stable (retail) version of Minecraft, or a beta version of Minecraft.
+There are two sets of experimental features available, depending on whether you are using a stable (retail) version of Minecraft or a beta version of Minecraft.

 ### Retail